QualCoder-Org/qualcoder-org.github.io/docs/about.md

 # About the author(s)

-Hello, my name is Colin Curtain and I am a lecturer from Australia at the [University of Tasmania](https://discover.utas.edu.au/colin.curtain).
+Hello, I am Dr. Colin Curtain and I am a lecturer from Australia at the [University of Tasmania](https://discover.utas.edu.au/colin.curtain).
 I have many interests including clinical pharmacy, computer programming, research, statistics and clinical decision support.
 I completed a PhD evaluating computerised clinical decision support in 2014.
 When doing my PhD I used R as the statistics program of choice.
 This is where my interest in qualitative data analysis and the use of RQDA came from, which ultimately led to this project.
 I am currently teaching in post-graduate clinical pharmacy and supervising Masters and PhD research.
 [Google Scholar Publications](https://scholar.google.com/citations?user=BjiFQb0AAAAJ&hl=en)

-Originally when doing my PhD I analysed qualitative survey data via a thematic approach using RQDA.
+Originally when doing my PhD I analysed qualitative survey data via thematic analysis using RQDA.
 After some installation difficulties with RQDA, I thought this could be reproduced in Python.
 I thought I would share QualCoder in the hope that it may help others.
-I generally work with Linux, and Windows.
+I generally work with Linux Ubuntu, and Windows.
 I work on the programming for this in my spare time, as a hobby.

 If you use QualCoder and publish your results, I would really appreciate it if you can let me know.